nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Value proposition

-{Describe the value proposition: what problem does it solve?}

 The Student Exchange Programme can be overwhelming due to the number of Partner Universities available, each offering different module combinations,